 About this data

 This indicator uses data from the National Chronic Obstructive Pulmonary Disease (COPD) Audit Programme.
-It is a continuous audit, which captures the process and clinical outcomes of treatment in patients admitted to hospital in England and Wales with COPD exacerbations.
+It is a continuous audit, which captures the process and clinical outcomes of treatment in patients admitted to hospital in England, Wales and Scotland with COPD exacerbations.

 For the 2019-20 report, NACAP and HQIP decided to not publish Covid-19 impacted data.
 The 2019-20 report only contains data collected between 1 October 2019 and 29 February 2020 and is not comparable with previous years’ data as a result.

 For 2017-18, continuous data collection began on 1 February 2017 in England and Wales, and on 1 November 2018 in Scotland.
 All hospitals in England, Scotland and Wales that admit patients with acute exacerbations of COPD were eligible to participate in the audit.